scacela/oci-lakehouse-pipeline/README.md

 		4. Click the listing that appears in the search results.

 ### Deployment via CLI Terraform
+<b>Prerequisites</b>
+- Fully-privileged access to an OCI Tenancy (account).
+- Sufficient availability of resources in your OCI Tenancy.
+You can check resource availability [here](https://cloud.oracle.com/limits?region=home).
+- Terraform set up on your local machine.
+You can access the steps [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm).

 1. [Download this project](https://github.com/scacela/oci-streaming-pipeline/archive/refs/tags/v1.0.1.zip) to your local machine.
 2. [Set up CLI Terraform on your local machine.](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm)